ChrisMurphy01/react-componenator/README.md

 ## What it does

-Creates a templated folder & files for your React Components (although it can be ued for anything)
+Creates a templated folder & files for your React Components (although it can be used for anything)

 ## Install